 IHO GI Registry

 Procedures for registration are explained in S-99.
-It is recommended that at least one member of the Project Team or Working Group should be registered as a Submitting Organization.
+It is recommended that at least one member of the Project Team or Working Group register as a Submitting Organization.
 Submitting organizations propose changes and additions to the contents of Registers.
 Submitting Organizations will normally represent a recognized body or stakeholder group (such as from government, industry, academia, and relevant user groups).
 Registered submitting organizations may submit proposals for consideration under any Domain in a Register.
 Stakeholders and any other interested parties who do not wish to enrol should submit proposals through an existing Submitting Organization.